sdiehl/write-you-a-haskell/008_extended_parser.md

 ```

 And finally our production rules, the toplevel entry point for our parser will
 be the ``expr`` rule.
-Notice how naturally we can right left recursive grammar
+Notice how naturally we can write a left recursive grammar
 for our infix operators.

 ```haskell